JanssenProject/jans/docs/contribute/testing.md

 ```

 in the same way we can run other commands.
 Rest of the testing is same for jans and openbanking.

+## Release Quality Assurance

+Once all the code changes for a particular release have been committed, we perform a set of tests and go through a list
+of checkpoints to make sure release candidate (RC) build is healthy and functioning well.

+### Pre-release QA checklist

+### Post-release QA checklist